 The DePaul Activities Board (DAB)

 , the event-organizing body of the university, pulls it all together.
-Throughout the school year, members of DAB organize, collect and communicate a wide variety of events, from Homecoming and FEST (a spring outdoor concert and festival), to guest speakers, live music, movies, comedy shows, and much more.
+Members of DAB organize, collect and communicate a wide variety of events, from Homecoming and FEST (a spring outdoor concert and festival), to guest speakers, live music, movies, comedy shows, and much more.

 Technology on Campus

-Giving students access to the latest technology isn’t just an extra benefit these days—it’s a necessity.
-Both of our main campuses—Lincoln Park and the Loop—have what you need:
+You'll have access to the latest technology on both of our main campuses—Lincoln Park and the Loop: